Understanding Relative Humidity: Importance and Measurement Explained

 Relative humidity (RH) is a crucial concept that affects various aspects of our daily lives, from our comfort levels to health and even weather forecasting.
 This article delves into the definition of relative humidity, how it is measured, its significance, and the relationship it shares with temperature, absolute humidity, and more.
 Understanding relative humidity helps us manage our environments better, especially in homes and workplaces.

-What does Relative humidity indicate, and How is it Measured?
+What is Relative Humidity and How is it Measured?

 How to Measure Relative Humidity?